ErfanZohrabi/Predictive-Modeling-of-Signal-Peptides-in-Protein-Sequences/README.md

 ## Overview

-This project is a comprehensive machine learning pipeline for analyzing biological sequences.
+This project is a comprehensive machine-learning pipeline for analyzing biological sequences.
 It involves loading data, normalizing and scaling features, extracting relevant features, training an SVM model, testing the model, and evaluating its performance using key metrics such as accuracy, precision, recall, and F1 score.

 The key components of the project include:
 1. **Loading Data**: Reading and preprocessing data from `.tsv` files containing biological sequence data.